-4.4 Communications & Development Unit
+4.4 Communications Unit

-The Communications & Development Unit is now responsible for co-ordinating the implementation of the Irish Language Scheme.
-The Unit will by the end of the Scheme, except where otherwise stated:
+The Communications Unit is responsible for co-ordinating the implementation of the Irish Language Scheme.
+The Unit will, except where otherwise stated:

-- report directly to senior management on an annual basis in relation to implementation to the Irish Language Scheme 2014 - 2017 - carry out, in association with the Irish Language Officer, an inventory of demand for Irish services in the course of implementation of the Scheme 2014 - 2017 - carry out a survey of staff proficiency levels in the Irish language as part of the development of an Office intranet - liaise with the Irish Language Officer and the Training Officer in relation to the promotion of Irish language training courses - liaise with the Irish Language Officer and the Training Officer in relation to language awareness training on Induction Programmes - liaise with the Training Officer in relation to ongoing training for switchboard operators, receptionists and staff in the Communications & Development Unit to ensure that communications in the Irish language are dealt with in a prompt and satisfactory manner - in the course of development of an Office intranet provide a dedicated Gaeilge section where staff can easily access Irish language information and services
+- report directly to senior management on an annual basis in relation to implementation to the Irish Language Scheme 2018 - 2021 - carry out, in association with the Irish Language Officer, an inventory of demand for Irish services in the course of implementation of the Scheme 2018 - 2021 - liaise with the Irish Language Officer and the Training Officer in relation to the promotion of Irish language training courses - liaise with the Irish Language Officer and the Training Officer in relation to language awareness training on Induction Programmes - liaise with the Training Officer in relation to ongoing training for switchboard operators, receptionists and staff in the Victims Liaison Unit to ensure that communications in the Irish language are dealt with in a prompt and satisfactory manner - maintain and develop the dedicated Gaeilge section on the Office intranet so that staff can easily access Irish language information and services - a list of all staff with proficiency in the Irish language is available on the Gaeilge section of the Office intranet and is kept up-to-date

-- maintain an up-to-date Staff Profile facility on the Office intranet containing details of all staff with proficiency in the Irish language - liaise with the Library & Information Service in relation to the directory of resource material available in the Irish language and ensure that the directory is maintained and updated as required - maintain and update the Office website in bilingual format - ensure that the static content on any new websites that might be developed during the course of the scheme will be bilingual. - ensure that all leaflets and application forms produced by the Office for distribution to the general public are and will continue to be made available simultaneously in both official languages on the website and, where appropriate, publish such documents bilingually under one cover.
+- liaise with the Library & Knowledge Management Unit in relation to the directory of resource material available in the Irish language and ensure that the directory is maintained and updated as required - maintain and update the Office website in bilingual format - ensure that the static content on any new websites that might be developed during the course of the scheme will be bilingual. - ensure that all leaflets and application forms produced by the Office for distribution to the general public are and will continue to be made available simultaneously in both official languages on the website and, where appropriate, publish such documents bilingually under one cover.
 The Office will ensure that where application forms and information leaflets are provided as separate Irish and English language versions, a suitable statement will be included on the English version of the document stating that a separate Irish version of the document is available and that the Irish language version shall be as readily available as the English version. - give precedence to the Irish language on the Office logo and on all Office stationery, compliment slips, and business cards - ensure that signage displayed in Office accommodation occupied by the Office of the Director of Public Prosecutions is bilingual - promote the inclusion of Irish articles in all editions of the in-house newsletter